-If the BER is lower than the TER the building complies to Building regulations Part L2, as the target and building emission rates are both calculated and specific to each dwelling, it is always important to have SBEM Calculations completed at a design stage where possible.
+If the BER is lower than the TER the building complies with Building Regulations Part L2, as the target and building emission rates are both calculated and specific to each dwelling, it is always important to have SBEM Calculations completed at a design stage where possible.

 When do you need to have SBEM Calculations carried out?

-When it comes to having your SBEM calculations carried out, we always recommend this be done as early as possible, competing the calculations during your projects design process can iron out any potential issues before the project breaks ground.
-With Building Regulations pushing for a greener more sustainable construction industry it is always worth ensuring that your project complies right at the get go.
+When it comes to having your SBEM calculations carried out, we always recommend this be done as early as possible, completing the calculations during your project’s design process can iron out any potential issues before the project breaks ground.
+With Building Regulations pushing for a greener more sustainable construction industry, it is always worth ensuring that your project complies right at the get-go.

-SBEM Calculations can be completed once the project is underway or even completed, however we recommend to have them carried out as changes in design are a lot less costly than changes on site!
+SBEM Calculations can be completed once the project is underway or even completed, however, we recommend having them carried out as changes in design are a lot less costly than changes on site!

 What Do SBEM Calculations Cover?